jamesjimjj/Task-Management-App/README.md

 ## License Apache 2.0
 * The Apache 2.0 license was chosen for for its open source availability that maintains copyright and requires any copies or distribution from contibuting/collaberating developers to include same license and also tracks/acknowledges contributions and the contributors to the application project.
-* Inaddition, no developers will provide assistance unless there is a license applied to the repository.
+* Inaddition, no developers will provide assistance with any issues unless there is a license applied to the repository.